Jaspreet2001/AirGuard-Pro/README.md

 ## 🖥️ Website Features — GasMonitor Pro

-The web dashboard **[GasMonitor Pro](https://house-monitoring-1.onrender.com/)** is the software interface of this project.
-Here's a detailed breakdown of every feature:
+The web dashboard **[GasMonitor Pro](https://house-monitoring-1.onrender.com/)** is the complete software interface of this project.
+It connects to the ESP32 hardware via Firebase and displays live environmental data in real time.

 ---